ejektaflex/KambrikDocs/docs/apis/stable/Command.md

 ::::

-The shorthand version is usually preferred.
+The shorthand version is usually preferred, and will be used throughout the remaining examples.

 ### Arguments